krainboltgreene/learn-you-the-ruby-for-awesome-power/book/chapters/chapter-one.md

 ![It Came From Japana](/img/from-japan.png ":horror-face:")

 You didn't come here to read about a few definitions, though.
 You came here to learn about Ruby (or else you're going to be mildly disappointed).
 So let's learn about Ruby: Ruby is a programming language.
 Ok, so you probably figured that out already.
 Here's some important information that wont make sense yet: The Ruby programming language is expressive, imperative, and object-oriented.
-Ruby doesn't require a compile step, but instead is interpreted by an interpretor.
+Ruby doesn't require a compile step, but instead is interpreted by an interpreter.
 The Ruby programming language is geared toward and designed for both simplicity and enjoyability.
 Ruby's goal is to make development very fun and easy for developers.

 > Experienced programmers should take note of the term "Object-Oriented."
 That's not "Object-Curious", or "Object-Casual."
 This isn't that one time at band camp when your program let another modify his orientation for the night.
 This is an object-oriented language and you'll be dealing with Classes and Objects the entire time.
 Everything, and I do mean everything, is an Object in Ruby, even the results from methods (a more manlier word for function) are an Object.